 The claims process can be lengthy and involve a significant amount of documentation.
 Keep copies of all correspondence, reports, receipts, and photos related to the damage and the claim.
 Your public adjuster will also maintain organized records on your behalf and ensure that all necessary paperwork is in place.

-Why Choose Acuity Adjusters For fire damage claim
+Why Choose Acuity Adjusters For water damage claim

 What is a Public Adjuster?